MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 Every extension package must have a `manifest.json` file at the root.
 The manifest provides details of your extension, the extension package version, the extension name and description, and so on.

-All the coding steps in this tutorial have already been done in the Part 1 demo in the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) samples repo.
-We recommending first cloning the samples repo and installing and running the Part 1 demo, before (or instead of) starting with an empty directory and then manually creating directories, creating files, and pasting code into the files.
+All the coding steps in this tutorial have already been done in the Part 1 demo in the [MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo.
+We recommending first cloning the repo and installing and running the Part 1 demo, before (or instead of) starting with an empty directory and then manually creating directories, creating files, and pasting code into the files.

-This step has already been done in [manifest.json](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part1/part1/manifest.json) in the samples repo.
+This step has already been done in [manifest.json](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part1/part1/manifest.json) in the MicrosoftEdge-Extensions repo.
 If you want to manually create the Part 1 extension by starting with an empty directory:

 *   In a directory on your machine, using an editor, such as Visual Studio Code, create a `manifest.json` file that contains the following lines: